BeaIbanez/BeaIbanez-IronBank/README.md

 </ul>
-The ThirdParties:
+ThirdParties:
 <ul>
 <l1>- There is a way for third-party users to receive and send money to other accounts. </l1><br>
 <l1> -  should be able to transfer money from any of their accounts to any other account </l1><br>
 </ul>

-Obviously each account must have a diferents requirements; interestRate, a minimumBalance and CreditLimit
+Obviously each account  have their different requirements; interestRate, a minimumBalance and CreditLimit

 SavingAccounts:
 <ul>